-You will need to handle data in the Birmingham medicine interview, and so an important aspect of your preparation should include practising questions as, according to the University of Birmingham’s website, you will need to undertake ‘very simple calculations in your head’.
+You will need to handle data in the interview.
+So, an important aspect of your interview preparation should include practising with data, because the University of Birmingham’s website says that you will need to undertake ‘very simple calculations in your head’.

 Don’t be caught out on the day with something that you could have easily prepared for!

-Birmingham make it very clear that it is not possible to ‘revise’ for MMIs, however you should be able to prepare for your interview by reading the latest issues that appear in the news and media.
-Indeed, discussing and debating them with friends and family is the perfect way of being able to improve your communication skills for any station!
+Birmingham makes it very clear that it is not possible to ‘revise’ for MMIs.
+However, you should be able to prepare for your interview by reading about the latest NHS hot topics and issues that appear in the news and media.
+Discussing and debating them with friends and family is a good way to improve your communication skills for any station!

-It’s important to remember as well that you are applying to enter into the medical field, in which keeping up to date with the latest research will become an important part of your working life!
+It is important to remember that you are applying to enter the medical field, in which keeping up-to-date with the latest research will become an important part of your working life!
 Get into good habits now so that you’ll be able to start your journey of lifelong learning.

-The decision whether an offer is made is mainly based on how well you did at interview.
+The decision to make an offer is mainly based on how well you did at interview.
 If, however, you feel that the interview didn’t go so well, the worst thing that you can do is panic!

-The University of Birmingham use your scores for each station to calculate an average score, and this is used to rank everybody.
-However, there is no acceptable score.
-Therefore, if you found an individual station particularly challenging in your Birmingham medicine interview, you may find that many other candidates did too!
+Birmingham uses your scores for each station to calculate an average score.
+This is used to rank everybody.
+However, what is considered a high score will vary from year to year.
+If you found one station particularly challenging in your Birmingham interview, you may find that many other candidates did too!